jaropis/testbuilder/README.md

 # testbuilder

 ## What it is?
-A small app for building tests in latex from tests in the following form
+A small app for building tests in LaTeX from tests in the following form

 Why did the chicken cross the street?

 A) To talk to a friend

 B) To get to the other side

 C) The chicken did not cross the street

 There should be many such questions, of course.
 Check out the example in the "example_test.txt"